Common Problems in Contracts and How You Can Avoid Them

 You have now dealt with the minor mishap – your customer is compensated and in good health.
 Your park is safe and ready to open its doors to the public again.
 Hundreds of excited customers purchase tickets in advance of the opening date.
 However, COVID-19 strikes and businesses are thrown into chaos.
 You are forced to shut down, and customers are now demanding their money back.

-The inability to provide a service when monies have already been paid means the contract between you and the customer is frustrated.
-Frustration occurs when an unexpected event renders the contract unperformable.
-In accordance with the Law Reform (Frustrated Contracts) Act 1943, all sums paid to XTREME must be paid back to the customer.
+When you can’t provide a service after receiving payment, the contract between you and the customer becomes frustrated.
+Frustration happens when an unexpected event makes the contract impossible to perform.
+Under the Law Reform (Frustrated Contracts) Act 1943, XTREME must refund all sums paid by the customer.
 Failure to consider the force majeure event (the unforeseeable circumstances that prevent someone from fulfilling a contract) can result in an accumulation of administration fees and obligation to pay all monies due back to the customers.

 To avoid frustration in a contract, you can: